ShivaRapolu01/CallEdge-GmeetClone/README.md

 - [x] User authentication using Gmail-id.
 - [x] User’s should be able to share their screen.
 - [x] A chat box can be added where people can chat with others on the meet.
-- [x] A meeting reminder for scheduled meetings 15mins before the meeting through mail with the meet link.
+- [x] Inviting users to the meet via email
 - [x] Whiteboard feature which can we used by users in the meeting.